× Criminal Attorneys

 FAQ

-What's the difference between a paralegal or a legal assistant?
+What is the difference in a paralegal and legal assistant?

-Not necessarily.
-Some people prefer casual attire while others like suits.
+Non, but not necessarily.
+Some people like to be casual while others prefer suits.
 Many lawyers dress casually.
-Some states do require lawyers to dress professionally.
+Some states, however, require lawyers to wear business attire.

 Statistics